EXPLORING THE LANDSCAPE OF PAIN AND HURT

 Mary’s past involved severe abuse and punishment by her parents for expressing anger.

-She had once been imprisoned in a garage for a whole day because she made a face when told to give her favorite doll to the neighbor’s daughter.
+She had once been imprisoned in a garage for a whole day because she made a face when told to give her favourite doll to the neighbour’s daughter.

 Later during her marriage life her husband was frequently unfaithful.

-Mary’s daughters, Janine and Sarah, both in family therapy, recalled that, if they expressed their anger, Mary punished them (thus repeating the pattern with which she grew up).
+Mary’s daughters, Janine and Sarah, both in family therapy, recalled that, if they expressed their anger, Mary punished them.

 And then Worthington (2003:85) makes a very significant statement: